|2021–22 Academic Year||February 1, 2021*|

 *You must also complete your college's/department's process for teaching a Freshman Seminar.
 Note that their deadline may be prior to February 1.
 Check with your college/department for information on proposing a Freshman Seminar within your unit.

-The Proposal Portal is not currently available for program submissions.
+The LAC Program Proposal Submission Portal is currently closed.

 When creating a proposal, consider the following information: